EhirimChiedozie/EhirimChiedozie/README.md

 - 👋 Hi, I’m @EhirimChiedozie
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web development,web scraping,data science and data analysis
-- 🌱 I’m currently learning Flask
+-I have learnt beautiful soup and pandas and I am currently learning scrapy and flask.
 - 📫 How to reach me +2349049712103

 <!---